top of page

 nayara.fonsecadesa@physics.ox.ac.uk | nayara.focs@gmail.com

-March-June: I'm currently participating in the AI Alignment course (AI Safety Fundamentals) by BlueDot Impact.
-Feel free to reach out if you'd like to exchange ideas or explore potential collaborations.
+• March-June: I'm participating in the AI Alignment Course run by BlueDot Impact.
+Please feel free to reach out if you'd like to exchange ideas or explore potential collaborations!

 Benasque_May_2018_edited.jpg